 EKITA Meeting_Strategies for improving allograft and patient survival after kidney transplantation

-*** Online Registrations available soon***
+*** Online Registrations open***

 The EKITA Meeting is held during the TLJ (Transplantation Learning Journey) Week.